TheEliteOneShot/personal_website/README.md

-Backend in FASTAPI
+Backend in FASTAPI.
-Frontend in VueJS3 with a Premium Template
+Frontend in VueJS3 with a Premium Template.

 Docker Ready.
+Added a Reverse Proxy to hide the Backend.

 Personally wrote the Frontend and Backend implementation including:
 Account Creation